Hilary Richardson – Principal Investigator

 Despite growing up just outside of Michigan State University’s campus, I did not consider a career in academia until I myself went to college.
 As a college sophomore, I decided to no longer pursue a career as a medical doctor.
 I did not know what I wanted to do instead, so I threw myself into various activities that interested me.
 I re-started Spanish courses, organized events for a student mentorship program, and took up a position as a research assistant in a brain and cognitive development lab.
 Over time, I found myself devoting more and more time to the lab.
 I loved the (however optimistic) possibility of learning something genuinely new.
 I loved how seemingly simple experiments could speak to deep debates about the human mind.
 There is a lot of room for improvement in academia, but I have never seriously looked back.

-That first research position was in Dr. Henry Wellman’s brain and development lab (working with Dr. Lindsay Bowman).
+That first research position was in Dr. Henry Wellman’s brain and development lab, working with Dr. Lindsay Bowman.
 It led to a full-time position with Dr. Rebecca Saxe, which led to completing my PhD under Rebecca’s supervision, and eventually (after spending a year living in Barcelona [this is the unofficial bio after all]) moving across the Charles river to work with Dr. Charles Nelson.
 I am so grateful for the guidance of these, and other, extraordinary mentors.

-Selina Abel* – PhD student
+Selina Abel* – Postdoctoral Research Fellow

-Selina is a PhD student in the Richardson Lab, funded by the German Academic Scholarship Foundation (Studienstiftung des deutschen Volkes).
-She has always been fascinated by early social cognitive development and the impact of innate differences and environmental influences on it.
-After receiving her BSc in Psychology from the University of Innsbruck, Austria, she went on to earn an MSc in Developmental Cognitive Neuroscience from the University of York, UK, hoping to subsequently conduct interdisciplinary research exploring young children’s cognitive development.
-Her current research focuses on the impact of preterm born children’s early social environment on their neural and behavioural Theory of Mind development.
-She conducts her research with the intention for it to have practical applications as well as to contribute to our current understanding of the developing mind and brain.
-Outside of the lab, she likes to explore new places and find the best spots for a cup of coffee and piece of cake.
+Selina is a postdoctoral research fellow in the Richardson Lab and has always been fascinated by early social cognitive development and the impact of innate differences and environmental influences on it.
+Now, she conducts interdisciplinary research exploring young children’s (social) cognitive development with the intention for her research to have practical applications as well as to contribute to our current understanding of the developing mind and brain.

 Naiti Bhatt* – PhD student